Guardian Media Group: History

 In March 2007, GMG sold 49.9% of Trader Media Group to Apax Partners, in a deal that valued Trader Media Group at £1.35 billion.
 In December 2007, it was announced that GMG and Apax had made a successful bid to buy Emap's business-to-business arm for around £1 billion.

 In February 2010, the group sold its GMG Regional Media division (consisting of two companies MEN Media and S&B Media which operated 31 local and regional newspaper titles) to Trinity Mirror for £44.8 million.
 The sale eroded the connection between The Guardian and Manchester as the sale of the Manchester Evening News was included in the package.
 The division's local television station for Greater Manchester, Channel M, and two newspapers in Woking were not included in the sale.

-In June 2012, Global Radio acquired GMG Radio from Guardian Media Group plc.